wavesplatform/waves-lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

   It is a ready container with minimum configurations you can run to have your own Waves node.
 - <ins>[Waves Package](#waves-package-installation-s)</ins>:<br>
   For advanced users, it is possible to use the package.<br>
-  Using the package is the way to set up a node with multiple custom configurations.
+  Using the package is the way to set up a node with multiple configurations.

 Both ways are going to give you a fully working node.<br>
 Feel free to use either of them.